ldez/ldez/README.md

-I love and trust in the open-source and its community, I spend my free time on many OSS projects.
+I love and trust in the open-source and its community.

+I hope sponsorships will help me continue working on open-source software and if you would like to support my future work, consider [joining me as a sponsor](https://github.com/sponsors/ldez)!

 I'm a maintainer or the creator of several open-source projects you may be using.